 Runner beans require no more care than a few dried beans placed at regular intervals along a trellis or piece of fencing.
 Beans are beautiful to grow with their lush leaves and orchid-like flowers in a wide range of hues.
 The scarlet runner bean is particularly attractive.
 Bush beans can be grown in smaller gardens and require no support.

-Tomatoes, despite the example given above, do better if carefully raised from seed in peat pots or eggshells or yogurt cups.
-When the seedlings seem ready to be transplanted take the trouble to harden off the young plants before transplanting into the vegetable patch.
+Tomatoes, despite the example given above, do better if carefully raised from seed in peat pots or eggshells, or yogurt cups.
+When the seedlings seem ready to be transplanted take the trouble to harden off the young plants before transplanting them into the vegetable patch.

 Mulching is the vegetable gardener’s best friend, smothering weeds, deterring pests, and cutting down on watering.
 The second ingredient which must be provided by the gardener is a liquid, organic feed at regular intervals and, should aphids appear despite all one’s precautions, a garlic spray will greatly assist in getting rid of these.

 Plenty of sunshine, regular watering, and the occasional foray into the vegetable plot to do battle against assorted pests will ensure a bounteous harvest and nothing ever tastes as good as a home-grown vegetable, free of poisons and hormones!